This article was originally published on March 30, 2022

 For the past few years, I had the great privilege to study photography at Institut tvůrčí fotografie, a university based in the Czech Republic.
-Being a student there, you are highly encouraged to focus on documentary photography and long-term work.
-I met many students who took this opportunity and decided to dedicate long-term projects to talk about their painful personal experiences.
+While being a student there, you are highly encouraged to focus on documentary photography and long-term work.
+This is also why, I met many students who took this opportunity and decided to dedicate long-term projects to talk about their painful personal experiences.

 From the very beginning, I was amazed by this phenomenon, situated somewhere on the edge of art and psychology.
 I gazed carefully at human courage to share the most difficult fragments of their biography.
-With great interest, I observed the ability to communicate it through the photos with a wider audience.
+In the same way I observed with a great interest the ability to communicate it through the photos with a wider audience.
 Finally, I decided to take a deeper look into the therapeutic aspect of photography as a topic of my final thesis.

-I was wondering if the creative process changes something in people and if so – what does it change?
+Consequently, I was wondering if the creative process changes something in people.
+If so – what does it change?
 Can it emotionally regulate a person and release the pain?

 In this article, I would like to give you a short glimpse of the theoretical part of my research.

-I had a deeper look into the history of photography and looked for photographers who potentially treated the medium of photography as a way of getting closer to themselves.
+Later, I had a deeper look into the history of photography and looked for photographers who potentially saw the medium of photography as a way of getting closer to themselves.

 Self-portrait as an act of introspection or distance

 A self-portrait is a common form of self-expression.
-Taking a photo of ourselves can be a possibility to face our situation and catch a deeper look into it.
+Just because taking a photo of ourselves can be a possibility to look deeper into our situation.

 Vivian Maier, the world-known photographer, shot a great collection of self-portraits.
 In her photography, she often uses shadows as the main part of the composition.
 They can be interpreted symbolically, as an invitation to look into oneself more with greater insight.

 On the other hand, working with self-portraits can be treated as a self-expressive therapy.
 We can find such an approach in Helmut Newton’s photography.
-He did use self-portraits to document the period of being hospitalized while he was treated for cancer.
-It seems that his cold snap-shots created a physical and mental barrier between himself and his difficult situation.
-By standing behind the camera, he could confront his situation less emotionally.
+He used self-portraits to document the period of being hospitalized while he was treated for cancer.
+As a result, it seems that his cold snap-shots created a physical and mental barrier between himself and his difficult situation.
+In fact, by standing behind the camera, he could confront his situation less emotionally.